11 Plants That Repel Roaches

 Eucalyptus plants can grow up to 40 meters tall, but don’t worry – you don’t need a giant tree in your home to keep the roaches away.

-In addition to its pest-repelling qualities, eucalyptus also has several health benefits.
-The essential oils in eucalyptus can help to clear the sinuses, soothe sore throats, and alleviate coughs.
+Its essential oils can help clear the sinuses, soothe sore throats, and alleviate coughs.

 It’s also known to have antibacterial properties, which can help keep your home healthy and free of germs.

 Eucalyptus is a versatile and practical plant that can help you keep roaches at bay.
-Plus, it’s a beautiful addition to any home – so why not try it?

 9. Garlic